vtex-apps/return-app/docs/README.md

 - When installing the app in a workspace - or creating a new one - the app will not behavior as expected.
 This is due to the masterdata builder not creating a schema for that workspace automatically.
 To fix that, one can just link the app in the workspace using the toolbelt.
 Doing so, there will be a new masterdata schema related to that workspace and the app should work fine.

+    # Workaround

+    - To avoid the issue with the masterdata builder when installing a new version of the APP in the master environment follow these steps:

+    1. Create a PROD WS within the account you will install the APP.
+    2. Install the new version of the APP in this PROD workspace, `vtex install vtex.return-app@x.x.x`
+    3. Create a DEV WS, and link the APP latest version to the workspace. `vtex link`
+    4. Check if the documents are on the listing page of the PROD WS `/admin/returns/requests/`
+    5. If they are, then you are safe to install on the Master environment.

 ---

 Documentation for v2 [here](https://github.com/vtex-apps/return-app/tree/v2).